PROFESSIONAL | CORPORATE

 Leah Roper - Assistant to Wendy Nolan

-Currently studying Interior Design at Spokane Falls Community College, Leah is passionate in diving into the balance of art and science that is design.
+Leah is passionate in diving into the balance of art and science that is design.
 She has a keen interest in applying modern-day resources to aid in the creation of spaces both functionally efficient and aesthetically cohesive, in addition to designing with a mindfulness concerning the impact on our planet’s environment.
-Her long-term goals involve earning a Bachelor’s degree in Interior Design, becoming LEED certified and completing her NCIDQ examination.
+She is working toward a Bachelor’s degree in Interior Design, becoming LEED certified and completing her NCIDQ examination.
 At this point in time she is eagerly broadening her knowledge of the field as an assistant designer while enjoying keeping up to date with the latest trends in design, and is busy juggling the full schedule that college life brings with it.

 Chad Heimbigner (PE, LEED AP) - Civil Engineer

 With decades of experience in civil engineering and consulting, Chad excels at sensitive site development, sustainable design, and excellent collaboration and communication skills.
 He has worked in a wide range of environments in various markets throughout the United States; each project presents unique challenges which inspire him to approach every project with a fresh viewpoint and enthusiasm for understanding the nuances of the project at hand.
 Chad is a principal with Coffman Engineers, a regional multi-disciplinary engineering firm.

 Mark Kartchner (PE) - Mechanical Engineer